SergeyKstnko/Sudoku/README.md

 # Sudoku
-Sudoku game with.
-The goal of this game is to visualize the backtracking algorithm.
+Sudoku game with an option for the backtracking algorithm to solve the board for you.

 # Concepts
 * Backtracking algorithm